 27 Aug Will the Australian housing market collapse?

-I am not an economist I am a poet and as a poet I spend time researching how things work (or don’t work) in the world.
-This is how I come up with ideas for my poems.
+I am not an economist I am a poet and as part of being a poet I spend time researching how things work (or don’t work) in the world.
+This is how I come up with the ideas for my poems.
 The two books I have recently read are Payback (Debt and the shadow side of wealth) by Margaret Atwood (award winning author) and Talking to my daughter about the economy by Yanis Varoufakis (world-famous economist and author).
-Oh and also the Handmaids Tale by Margaret Atwood just for fun so actually 3 books but the inspiration gained from that one will have to wait for another blog article.
+Oh, and also just for fun, the Handmaids Tale by Margaret Atwood so actually 3 books but the inspiration gained from that one will have to wait for another blog article.

 Now I will try and use the knowledge I gained from these books about market societies to try and understand a current pressing issue in Australia.
-That being housing affordability and the great divide it is causing between the have’s and have not’s.
-I give this disclosure of my absolute lack of qualifications because I want to make very clear that I am not writing an advice piece, this is just some of the reading/research I have done as I have looked to understand the market society that we are all born into.
-Also I am trying to say hey why don’t you also ask this question and look for the answer.
-The economy after all is something that greatly shapes all our lives, is not so hard to understand that it must remain a mystery and really don’t you just want to know?
+This being housing affordability and the great divide it is causing between the have’s, and have not’s.
+I give full disclosure of my absolute lack of qualification because I want to make very clear that I am not writing an advice piece, rather this is just an indication of some of the reading and research I have done as I have looked to understand the market society that we are all born into.
+Also, I am trying to take the opportunity to say hey, why don’t you also ask this question and look for the answer.
+The economy after all is something that greatly shapes all our lives, and is not so hard to understand that it must remain a mystery so really don’t you just want to know more?

 The first thing I would like to address is inflation and deflation, because like me you may only have had a vague understanding of what these terms mean and how they affect a market economy.
 Stay with me don’t hit the snooze button just yet, I will get there as painlessly as possible.